thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 1. The digest and the salt are inserted into the database along side the user's other personal information.
 1. The server informs the client that user registration was a success.

-To start off with, change into your `trackify` directory and create a new branch called `registration`.
+To start off with, change into your `trackify` directory and create a new feature branch.

 ```shell
 cd trackify